mos-adebayo/newwork-hr-takehome/README.md

 ## Next steps with more time

-- Add the backend service to handle APIs
+- Implement a backend service to handle APIs
-- Add real authentication and sessions
+- Add real authentication and session management
-- Add a backend route that is proxy to HuggingFace Inference API for more secure integration
+- Create a backend route as a proxy to the HuggingFace Inference API for secure integration
-- Handle error from APIs / third-party
+- Handle errors from APIs and third-party services
-- Add tests with Vitest and React Testing Library
+- Add tests using Vitest and React Testing Library
-- Add manager views to review and approve absences
+- Develop manager view for approving absences